marcusgia2505/classsExGameInstructions/docs/Basics.rst

     Many games require different roles of participants, e.g. producers and consumers.
 Stages and elements of a game can be customized according to the role of a participant.

 Group
-    Participating participants of a game can be sorted into groups, e.g. according to their role, internal ID, randomly or a combination of these.
+    Active participants of a game can be sorted into groups, e.g. according to their role, internal ID, randomly or a combination of these.

 Assignment and Matching
     Assignment and matching refers to the procedure of how participants are assigned into treatments, roles and groups at the start of a game.
 Further, you can choose how you want to rematch participants at the beginning of each round if you play more then one round.